-1. Background
+2. Background

-Directors of private companies were excluded from the employees' tax (PAYE) system of tax collection mainly because they often do not receive regular remuneration throughout the tax year.
-Instead, they often draw on their loan accounts until their remuneration is finally determined at the end of the tax year or in the following tax year.
+Prior to 1 March 2002 directors of private companies were excluded from the employees' tax (PAYE) system of tax collection as they did often not receive regular remuneration throughout the tax year.
+Instead, they often drew on their loan accounts until their remuneration was finally determined at the end of the tax year or in the following tax year.

 This meant that these directors could settle their income tax liabilities in three payments over an 18-month period via the provisional tax system.
-They therefore enjoyed an advantage over other employees who are required to settle their income tax liabilities by way of monthly PAYE deductions.
+They, therefore, enjoyed an advantage over other employees who were required to settle their income tax liabilities by way of monthly PAYE deductions.

-It is found in practice that persons from whom employees' tax is not deducted, and who do not make adequate provision for their tax liabilities, often fall into arrears and have great difficulty in settling the arrears while paying their current tax liabilities.
+Experience indicates that persons from whom employees' tax is not deducted, and who do not make adequate provision for their tax liabilities, often fall into arrears and have great difficulty in settling the arrears while paying their current tax liabilities.
 This not only delays the flow of funds to the fiscus but also adds significantly to the cost of collection of the taxes to the fiscus, which is ultimately passed on to all taxpayers.

 In his 2001 Budget Speech, the Minister of Finance announced an investigation into the possibility of bringing directors of private companies into the PAYE tax collection system.
-This resulted in a feasibility study being conducted and subsequent amendments to the Fourth Schedule to the Act (the Fourth Schedule) which come into operation with effect from 1 March 2002.
+This resulted in a feasibility study being conducted and subsequent amendments to the Fourth Schedule to the Act (the Fourth Schedule) which came into operation with effect from 1 March 2002.

-Since directors often do not receive regular, fixed remuneration, and the determination of their remuneration is often postponed until after the end of the year of assessment, it was found that the most practical way of determining and collecting PAYE in respect of their remuneration, in the current year of assessment, is by calculating the PAYE, by way of a formula, on the actual remuneration paid or payable to them in a previous year of assessment.
+Generally directors do not receive regular, fixed remuneration and the determination of their remuneration was often postponed until after the end of the year of assessment.
+It was found that the most practical way of determining and collecting PAYE in respect of directors' remuneration in the current year of assessment is by calculating the PAYE by way of a formula on the actual remuneration paid or payable to them in a previous year of assessment.